-Vegan Sloppy Joes With Cannellini Beans
+Sloppy Joes With Cannellini Beans

-So there is always a first time for everything and this was the first time I tried vegan Sloppy Joes!
+So there is always a first time for everything and this was the first time I tried plant-based Sloppy Joes!
 I must add that I also never tried non-vegan Sloppy Joes.
 Probably many of my American friends will be shocked to hear that.
 However, Sloppy Joes aren’t very popular in Germany where I grew up.

 Also, I stopped eating meat when I was 6, so even if I ate this dish in the past, I wouldn’t remember.
 My recipe is meat-free, gluten-free, easy to make, and so delicious!